Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 May 1987- May 1989

-I started out as a Chicken McNugget basket girl then moved my way up to the Filet o’ Fish within a matter of days and then to the elusive french fries.
+I should say that I started out as a Chicken McNugget basket girl then moved my way up to the Filet o’ Fish within a matter of days and then onto the elusive french fries.

-Within one week I was up front working register with the big dogs and the rest is history.
+Within one week I was up front working register with the big dogs, and taking fast paced orders at our always-busy location and the rest, as they say, is history.

 Well, not quite.

-I was on the verge of putting my two weeks notice in when I worked my next shift with a cute boy who would later become my high school sweetheart.
+I was on the verge of putting my two weeks notice in when I came in to work my next shift but met a cute boy who would later become my high school sweetheart.